TalanSoft/www-talansoft-com-wiki/VlkSamples/ar-dragon.md

 ![img](https://cdn2.talansoft.com/ftp/img/dragon_template/03_flying.PNG)

 - When the Dragon is walking, the upper button on the right-hand UI is active.
-Press the **top button** (circled in red) to make the Dragon fly again.
+Press that **top button** (circled in red) to make the Dragon fly again.

 ![img](https://cdn2.talansoft.com/ftp/img/dragon_template/02_whole_ingame_ui.PNG)